MAPF-Competition/web_resource/Competition Setup.md

 An action is considered valid (or feasible) if the robot can execute that action without colliding with static obstacles in the environment or with other moving robots.
 Each valid action has a duration of exactly one timestep.

-We consider the following two types of collisions that can occur between pairs of agents.:
+We consider two types of collisions that can occur between pairs of agents.:
-> - Vertex Conllisions: two agents occupy the same location at the same time.
+> - Vertex collision: two agents occupy the same location at the same time.
-> - Edge Conllisions: two agents occupy the same edge at opposite directions at them same time.
+> - Edge collision: two agents traverse the same edge from opposite directions at them same time.

 | `Vertex` |  `Edge` |
 |:---:|:---:|